Research

 Research and real-world impact

 Economic exclusion, humanitarian emergencies and environmental degradation create complex challenges for the world's most vulnerable communities.
 These challenges demand innovative solutions.
-The Meyer Business on the Frontlines Program integrates business research from Notre Dame's HOPE Lab and REEL Lab to address these interconnected global realities with depth and impact.
+The Meyer Business on the Frontlines Program integrates business research from Notre Dame's HOPE Lab and REEL Lab and its faculty to address these interconnected global realities with depth and impact.
 In this collaborative ecosystem, academic research directly informs field practice, and community-based insights inspire new research directions.

 The research-practice nexus